gladstone28/OUR-SPREAD-EAGLES-PLANS/README.md

 ![](https://m.media-amazon.com/images/I/81pW0ftlMIL._AC_UF1000,1000_QL80_.jpg)

-**A sleek visualization of the laser engraving machine and CNC machine, with close-ups of the detailed work they can produce.**
+**A visualization of the laser engraving machine and CNC machine, with close-ups of the detailed work they can produce.**

 https://www.youtube.com/watch?v=EvBrQWtaWxI